The Multidisciplinary Clinics at Regional Cancer Center

 The Q-Life Palliative Care program consists of advanced

-registered nurse practitioners, a social worker, a chaplain and a board
+registered nurse practitioners, social workers, a chaplain and board

-certified palliative care physician, Andrew Esch, M.D.
+certified palliative care physicians, Colleen Tallen, M.D.
+Medical Director.
 A referral from the

 patient's primary or attending physician is required.
-The Clinic is held on
+The clinic hours are

-Wednesday afternoons, or by appointment.
+Monday through Friday, by appointment only.
 For more information on the Palliative

 Care Clinic or to schedule an appointment, please call our Q-Life support team